driftluo/tentacle/README.md

 All data is passed through the futures channel, `yamux` splits the actual tcp stream into multiple substreams, and the service layer wraps the yamux substream into a protocol stream.

-Encryption is currently not supported and may be added between yamux and tcp or between costom and yamux in the future.
+Encrypted communication is supported now.

 At the same time, support for other protocol(such as websocket) is also planned, but will delay a lot.